-Many people opt to buy one big scratcher and place it in a corner of the room.
-But from a cat’s perspective, this is actually not very enticing at all.
-Instead of walking towards it as if it were an end goal destination, your kitty much prefers to encounter it along the route.
+Many people opt to buy one big scratcher and position it in some corner of their house.
+From a cat’s perspective, this is actually not very enticing at all.
+Instead of walking towards it as if it were an end goal destination, your kitty much prefers to encounter it along their route.

 A few more things to keep in mind:

-- Ideally, you want scratchable items to be in places where your cat spends most of her time.
+- Ideally, you want scratch items to be in those places where your cat spends most of her time.
 In most cases, this would be the main living room

 - Also pay extra attention to places where your cat likes to sleep, that way she can stretch out right after waking up